mimersql/MimerPy/doc/index.rst

 MimerPy is an adapter for Mimer SQL in Python_ which implements the `PEP 249`_ specification.
-It allows the user to access the powerful tools and advantages of Mimer SQL through Python.
+It allows the user to connect to Mimer SQL through Python, gaining access of the exceptional performance and powerful features provided by a Mimer SQL database.
-MimerPy is implemented as a CPython wrapper of the `Mimer SQL C API`_ aka MimerAPI.
+MimerPy is implemented as a CPython wrapper of the `Mimer SQL C API`_ also known as MimerAPI.

 The following documentation covers the full interface of MimerPy, demonstrating how to